hashbangcode/drupal-services-talk/src/slides.md

 ## Tagged Services - Events

 - The simplest tagged service is the event handler.
-- This service will be triggered when .
+- This service will be triggered when events happen.

 ```yml
 services: